HowProgrammingWorks/Transaction/README.md

-# Transaction
-Atomic transaction container for struct or object
+# Atomic transaction container for struct or object